 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 What other drugs will affect laronidase (Aldurazyme)?

 There may be other drugs that can interact with laronidase.
-Tell your doctor about all your prescription and over-the-counter medications, vitamins, minerals, herbal products, and drugs prescribed by other doctors.
+Tell your doctor about all medications you use.
+This includes prescription, over-the-counter, vitamin, and herbal products.
 Do not start a new medication without telling your doctor.